 So why would the NFL prevent its loyal fan base in the United States from streaming games live?
 In the immortal words of George Carlin: "Well, you're just going to have to figure that one out for yourself."

 The NFL Game Pass International cost varies by the country where you're consuming the service.
 For example, Game Pass subscribers in the UK might pay a different price than viewers in Germany.

 Countries that qualify for NFL Game Pass International plan

-Just because you reside outside the contiguous United States doesn't mean you qualify for the International Game Pass plan.
-You will still fall under the Game Pass Domestic package if you live in any of the other U.S. territories:
+Just because you reside outside the contiguous United States doesn't mean you are eligible for the International Game Pass plan.
+You will still fall under the Game Pass Domestic package if you live in any of the other US territories:

 NFL Game Pass FAQ